A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: Numerical Studies

 In this section, our observations in all models are three-way tensors $\mbX \in \mbbR^{p_1 \times p_2 \times p_3}$.
 The prior probabilities are set to be $\pi_k^*={1}/{K}$, where $K$ is the number of clusters.
 For simplicity, we let $n_k$ be equal for $k=1,\ldots,K$ in each model.
 We fix $\bolmu_1^*=0$, and specify covariance matrices $\bolSigma^*_m$, $m=1,2,3$ and $\mbB_k^*, k=2,\ldots,K$ for each model.
 For $\mbB_k^*$, all the elements not mentioned in the following model specification are set to be 0.
 For a matrix $\bolOmega=[\omega_{ij}]$ and a scalar $\rho>0$, we say that $\bolOmega=AR(\rho)$ if $\omega_{ij}=\rho^{|i-j|}$; and we say that $\bolOmega=CS(\rho)$ if $\omega_{ij}=\rho+(1-\rho)\mathrm{1}(i=j)$.

 For each of the following seven simulation settings, we generate 100 independent data sets under the TNMM in $\eqref{margdis}$.
-Each cluster has sample size $n_k=50$ for models M5 and M6, and $n_k=75$ for all other models.
-In M1 and M2, we first consider two mixtures, where we included various covariance structures such as auto-correlation $AR(\rho)$, compound symmetric $CS(\rho)$, and sparse inverse covariance (in M2).
-Then in M3 and M4, we increase the number of cluster to $K=3$ and slightly modify other parameters to keep the optimal clustering error around $0.2$.
-In M5 and M6, we further increase the number of cluster to $K=6$ and decrease the cluster size $n_k$ from $75$ to $50$.
-Especially in M6, we consider a type of mean-covariance joint parameterization that corresponds to the envelope mixture models \citep{wang2020model}.
-This mimics strong correlation but separable signals.
-Finally, M7 is constructed so that $p=30^3=27,000$ is significantly higher than the other models.
+Each cluster has sample size $n_k=50$ for Models M5 and M6, and $n_k=75$ for all other models.
 Specifically, the simulation model parameters are as follows.

 {\bf M1}: $K=2$, $p=10\times10\times4$. $\bolSigma_1^*=CS(0.3)$, $\bolSigma_2^*=AR(0.8)$, $\bolSigma_3^*=CS(0.3)$, $\mbB^*_{2,[1:6,1,1]}=0.5$.

 {\bf M2}: Same as {\bf M1} except for $\bolSigma^*_2$, which is specified as follows.
 Let $\bolOmega_0=(\omega_{ij})$ where $\omega_{ij}=u_{ij}\delta_{ij}$, $\delta_{ij}\sim \text{Bernoulli}(1,0.05)$ and $u_{ij}\sim \text{Unif}[0.5,1]\cup [-1,-0.5]$.
 The we symmetrize $\bolOmega_0$ by setting $\bolOmega=({\bolOmega}_0+{\bolOmega}_0\T)/2$.
 Set $\bolOmega^*={\bolOmega}+\{\max(-\lambda_{\min}({\Omega}),0)+0.05\}\mbI_{p_2}$.
 Finally rescale $\bolOmega^*$ such that diagonal elements are 1, and $(\bolSigma_2^*)^{-1}=\bolOmega^*$.